Social Security Number (SSN)

 Step 3 – Go to the Social Security Administration

-Take the special letter issued to you by the international advisor (or your job offer letter if you are on CPT or OPT), your I-20 or DS-2019, passport, and I-94 card to Social Security Administration office.
+The appointment at the SSN Valparaiso office can be taken by calling at: (888).472.6120 from 9 AM – 4 PM.
+Please take the special letter issued to you, on the appointment day, by the international advisor (or your job offer letter if you are on CPT or OPT), your I-20 or DS-2019, Passport, and I-94 card to Social Security Administration office.
 The Valparaiso branch is located at:

 3810 Calumet Ave.